pexels-pixabay-267586

-The Society offers educational grants each year to people with haemophilia or related bleeding disorders, including a person with carrier status and/or their immediate family members who go on to do a post second level educational course.
-The purpose of the grants is to offer financial support to students to assist them with the extra expenses involved with their studies.
+The Society offers annual educational grants to individuals with bleeding disorders—including carriers—and their immediate family members who are pursuing post-secondary education.
+The purpose of the grants is to assist students with the extra expenses of their studies.

 What Types Of Educational Grants Are Available?

-There are four categories of grants available as follows; Maureen & Jack Downey Educational Grant, Margaret King Educational Grant and Father Paddy McGrath Educational Grant.
+There are four categories of grants available: Maureen & Jack Downey Educational Grant, Father Paddy McGrath, Michael Davenport, and the Margaret King Educational Grant.

 What Is The Criteria For Applying?